abstractinfrastructure/k8s-intro-tutorials/core/README.md

 **Command**
 ```
-$ kubectl create -f /manifests/pod-multi-container-example.yaml
+$ kubectl create -f manifests/pod-multi-container-example.yaml
 ```

-`spec.containers` is an array allowing you to use multiple containers within a Pod.
+**Note:** `spec.containers` is an array allowing you to use multiple containers within a Pod.

 6) Use the proxy to verify the web server running in the deployed pod.